-- The Company and the Group have monitoring and control units that assess at all times the levels of compliance with capital regulations, using early warning systems to guarantee at any given time that the applicable regulations are complied with and that any decisions made by the Company's and Group's different areas and units are consistent with the objectives set for compliance with minimum capital requirements.
-Furthermore, contingency plans are in place to ensure compliance with the limits established in the applicable regulations. - In the Company's and Group's strategic and commercial planning and in the analysis and monitoring of the Company's and Group's transactions the impact of the decisions made on the Company's and Group's eligible capital and the consumption-profitability-risk ratio is considered a key factor in the decision-making process.
+The Company and the Group have monitoring and control units that assess at all times the levels of compliance with capital regulations, using early warning systems to guarantee at any given time that the applicable regulations are complied with and that any decisions made by the Company's and Group's different areas and units are consistent with the objectives set for compliance with minimum capital requirements.
+Furthermore, contingency plans are in place to ensure compliance with the limits established in the applicable regulations.

+In the Company and Group's strategic and commercial planning and in the analysis and monitoring of the Company's and Group's transactions, the impact of the decisions on the Company's and Group's eligible capital and on the use-profitability-risk relationship is considered to be a key decision-making factor.
 In this connection, the Company and the Group have parameters that should serve as a guide for the Company's and Group's decision-making in relation to minimum capital requirements or that affects said requirements.